Music

 Course Structure:

-Appraising – Students will study a variety of set works based on the following areas of study:
+Students will study a variety of music based on a selection of the following areas of study:

 Extended Learning: